If you’re trying to find out where to watch MLS on US TV, you’ve come to the right place.

 MLS is gaining popularity with each season.
 In fact, a recent ESPN poll showed that Major League Soccer has actually caught up with Major League Baseball’s following among 12- to 17-year-olds.

-With plenty of new, young fans, MLS has endeavored on a landmark 10-year streaming deal with Apple TV+ starting in 2023.
-The MLS Season Pass service will be $12.99/month for existing Apple TV+ subscribers, $14.99/month for non-Apple TV+ subscribers, and free (one subscription per account) for MLS full-season ticket holders.
-It will feature ever MLS regular season and playoff game live with no blackout restrictions.
-Select MLS, Leagues Cup and playoff matches will feature on Apple TV+ at no additional cost (i.e. you will not need Season Pass to view those games)
+With plenty of new, young fans, MLS has endeavored on a landmark 10-year streaming deal with Apple TV+ that started in 2023.
+The MLS Season Pass service is $12.99/month for existing Apple TV+ subscribers, $14.99/month for non-Apple TV+ subscribers, and free (one subscription per account) for MLS full-season ticket holders.
+It features every MLS regular season and playoff game live with no blackout restrictions.
+Select MLS, Leagues Cup and playoff matches are available on Apple TV+ at no additional cost (i.e. you will not need Season Pass to view those games).
+An even smaller handful of games throughout the season are available entirely free on the Apple TV app (meaning you don’t need MLS Season Pass or Apple TV+ to watch).
+These are often the same games featured on national TV.

 Where to watch MLS on US TV

-MLS games will still be on linear television.
+MLS games are still on linear television.
 FOX Sports picked up those rights in a supplemental deal.
-Throughout the season, select games will air on FOX, FS1 and FOX Deportes for Spanish-language coverage.
+Throughout the season, select games air on FOX, FS1 and FOX Deportes for Spanish-language coverage.

 SEE MORE: Schedule of MLS games on US TV and streaming